pringyy/OGRE/INSTALLATIONGUIDE.md

 **Configuration 4.2:** Change forgotten password link to redirect to your Moodle server.
 *  On your repository open the file [cs17-main/Website/Ogre/templates/points/login.html](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/develop/Website/Ogre/templates/points/login.html).
-*  Then navigate to line 51.
-*  Replace the link with the address to your Moodle servers reset password page.
+*  Then navigate to **line 51** and replace the link with the address to your Moodle servers reset password page.

-**Configuration 4.3:**
 **Configuration 4.3 (optional):** How to change the cost of activities on the Web Application.
 * On your repository open the file  [cs17-main/Website/Ogre/points/costValues.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/develop/Website/Ogre/points/costValues.py).
 * From here you can edit the integer values to change the cost of different activities on the application.

 **Configuration 4.4 (optional):** Change the email the contact page send emails to.
-*  Our contact page ONLY works for a gmail account
+*  Our contact page backend implementation only works for a gmail account
-*  WRITE MORE EXPLANATION
+*  You can use the login details we have supplied in the [secretsettings.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/Ogre/secretsettings.py)file.
+*  This can be located at this directory in your repository: [cs17-main/Website/Ogre/Ogre/secretsettings.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/Ogre/secretsettings.py).
+*  You can change the email and password to your own gmail account.

 **Configuration 4.5 (optional):** Change the random backgrounds displayed on the login screen.
 *  On your repository open the folder [cs17-main/Website/Ogre/static/images/loginBackground](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/develop/Website/Ogre/static/images/loginBackground)